ibmm-unibe-ch/Heavy2Light/README.md

 For more information on the other environments used, see [environments/README.md](environments/README.md)

 ## How to use the Heavy2Light model
-All models are available on [Huggingface](https://huggingface.co/leaBroe)
+All models are available on [Huggingface](https://huggingface.co/leaBroe).
+For a quick start on using our model, you can also use our [Colab notebook](https://colab.research.google.com/drive/15aCx7S2wEvzwHd2QBPEgNuMTMW-g5_hu?authuser=0#scrollTo=J1hlCfxJ09UK).

 ```python
 from transformers import EncoderDecoderModel, AutoTokenizer, GenerationConfig